happyhorseskull/you-can-datamosh-on-linux/README.md

 If your editing session gets wild and you're not sure how to fix the code you can always re-download it from this github page so fear not!

+Here are the really important variables in `do_the_mosh.py` for changing the video it creates:

+`start_sec = 3` Time the effect starts on the original video's timeline.
+The final video can be much longer.

+`end_sec = 6` Time the effect ends on the original video's timeline.

+`output_length = 60` How long the final video will be in seconds

+`repeat_p_frames = 15` Changes how many times a p-frame is repeated during the datamosh

 #
 ##### ffmpeg